syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 </Window>

+{% endhighlight %}

-17. Set data context.
+17.Set data context.
-18. In Solution Explorer, open the shortcut menu for the “NorthwindSercvice.svc” file and select View in Browser.
+18.In Solution Explorer, open the shortcut menu for the “NorthwindSercvice.svc” file and select View in Browser.
 Internet Explorer opens and the XML schema for the service is displayed.
-19. Copy the URL from the Internet Explorer address bar.
+19.Copy the URL from the Internet Explorer address bar.
-20. Use this as http://localhost:50822/NorthwindService.svc/ your service URI.
+20.Use this as http://localhost:50822/NorthwindService.svc/ your service URI.
-21. On the menu bar, select Debug, Start Debugging to execute the application.
+21.On the menu bar, select Debug, Start Debugging to execute the application.
 The customer information is displayed.

+{% highlight C# %}

 [C#]